FruitbatM/explore-national-parks-of-japan/README.md

 - [CSS Tricks](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/#top-of-site) was used for media queries for iPad Pro 12.9"
 - [Coderwall](https://coderwall.com/) was used for media queries for iPhone 5
 - Tooltip functionality was sourced from [Bootstrap](https://getbootstrap.com/docs/5.0/components/tooltips/)
+- A solution for changing tooltips arrow color was found on the following [Stack Overflow](https://stackoverflow.com/questions/44955201/bootstrap-4-change-tooltip-arrow-color) post.
 - Info window feature for Google Maps for adopted from the following [Stack Overflow](https://stackoverflow.com/questions/2946165/google-map-api-v3-simply-close-an-infowindow) post

 ## Media